Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Related Work

 \section{Related Work}

-\paragraph{Pre-trained V\&L Transformers} Various V\&L models that are pre-trained with a ``mask-and-predict'' objective on aligned text-image data have been proposed \citep{lu2019vilbert,tan2019lxmert,li2019visualbert,su2019vl,chen2020uniter,li2020unicoder,zhou2020unified,yu2020ernie,gan2020large}.
+\paragraph{Pre-trained V\&L Transformers} Various V\&L models that are pre-trained with a ``mask-and-predict'' objective on aligned text-image data have been proposed \citep{lu2019vilbert,tan2019lxmert,li2019visualbert,su2019vl,chen2020uniter,li2020unicoder,zhou2020unified,huang2020pixel,yu2020ernie,gan2020large}.
 Two kinds of designs have been proposed.
-Two-stream models \citep{lu2019vilbert,tan2019lxmert,yu2020ernie} utilize separate Transformers \citep{vaswani2017attention} for each modality, and a cross-modality module is adopted.
-On the other hand, single-stream models \citep{li2019visualbert,su2019vl,chen2020uniter} directly input the text and visual embeddings into one single Transformer.
-They have been widely used by downstream tasks such as the Hateful Memes Challenge \citep{kiela2020hateful}.
+Two-stream models \citep{lu2019vilbert,tan2019lxmert,yu2020ernie} utilize separate Transformers \citep{vaswani2017attention} for each modality and a cross-modality module is adopted.
+Single-stream models \citep{li2019visualbert,su2019vl,chen2020uniter} directly input the text and visual embeddings into one single Transformer.
+They have been widely used by downstream tasks \citep{kiela2020hateful}.
 Probing tasks \citep{cao2020behind} confirm that they capture useful V\&L information after pre-training.

 Two studies also try to incorporate ``tag'' information during pre-training.
-Oscar \citep{li2020oscar} adds detected tags as additional signals during pre-training with aligned data.
-We, however, do so for pre-training without aligned data and show that the tags serve a more important role in weakly-supervised pre-training (see Section \ref{exp:rq3}).
+Oscar \citep{li2020oscar} adds detected tags as additional signals when pre-training with aligned data.
+We, however, do so for pre-training with unaligned data and show that the tags serve a more important role in unsupervised pre-training (Section \ref{exp:rq3}).
 VIVO \citep{hu2020vivo} targets novel object captioning.
 They use manually annotated image-tag data for pre-training and image-caption data for fine-tuning.
-We do not use manually annotated data and the tags are noisily generated by a pre-trained object detector.
+We do not use manually annotated data and the tags are noisily generated by a detector.